 The industry is moving towards a consolidated model since only a few companies can compete owning to rapidly changing technology and high capital investments.
 Key players in microchip designing and manufacturing are Samsung, Intel, Broadcom, Qualcomm, AMD, and TSMC.
-The participants mentioned above exhibit strong footholds leaving smaller companies struggling to turn profitable due to lack of economies of scale.
-Larger firms keep acquiring new smaller enterprises that give rise to new competencies and new markets and at the same time gives rise to a more consolidated structure to the industry.
+The participants mentioned above exhibit strong footholds leaving smaller companies struggling to turn profitable due to a lack of economies of scale.
+Larger firms keep acquiring new smaller enterprises that give rise to new competencies and new markets and at the same time give rise to a more consolidated structure of the industry.

-Semiconductor chip architecture and design often correspond to Moore’s law (the number of transistors in a microchip doubles almost every two years), which may lead to more integrated device manufacturers opting out of production and focusing on designing the chips for better profitability.
-Leading brands such as Intel are realizing the limitations of this industry and are reluctant to invest into fabrication plants until the company observes a healthy demand for their products.
+Semiconductor chip architecture and design often correspond to Moore’s law (the number of transistors in microchips doubles almost every two years), which may lead to more integrated device manufacturers opting out of production and focusing on designing the chips for better profitability.
+Leading brands such as Intel are realizing the limitations of this industry and are reluctant to invest in fabrication plants until the company observes a healthy demand for their products.
 Manufacturing companies face challenges in their supply chain integration and production because customers are not sure of the technology they want; anticipating orders and demand thus becomes a tedious task for such production firms.

 The global microchip market continues to grow despite the challenges; however key companies are gradually reducing in number to the point where only a handful of manufacturers will continue to stay in the business.
 On account of limited manufacturers, various firms that supply support equipment, or services may have to battle among themselves to reach their economic forefronts.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.